 Note: All Prices VAT inclusive and all tariffs in South African Rand

 Alternatively guests can purchase a Wild Card from the entrance gate which will, for a once off payment, give them access to the Kruger National Park for 365 days from date of purchase.
 The card comes in three variations for

 - Individual – guests over 18 years of age

 - Couple – two people over 18 years of age

 - Family – two adults and children under 18 years of age

-Local residents have the choice of buying one of two variants of the Wild Card: the Bushveld Cluster card, which can be used in Kruger, Mapungubwe, Marakele and Golden Gate; or the All Clusters card that is valid for all national parks.
+Local residents can purchase the All Clusters card that is valid for all national parks.
 Foreign nationals also have access to a wild card that works on the same principle, and is valid for all national parks.